LamaKing/slides_rigid/README.md

 Thus by lowering $\gamma$ one can "speed up" the simulations and match timescales similar to experiments.

 ## Units
-The model can be ragarded as adimensional.
+No internal units conversion is performed, so the choice of a coherent set of units is left to the user.

 A coherent set of units useful to compare with experimental colloidal system [2,3] is:
-  - energy in zJ
+  - energy in zJ=10$^{-19}$ J
   - length in $\mu\mathrm{m}$
   - mass in fKg